patricksavalle/devops-project-template/content/design-guidelines.md

 - [ ] Use standard notation (UML, BPML) for technical designs

+- [ ] Don’t close your eyes to any type of flaws

 - [ ] Regularly refactor the implementation's dependency graph to the desired state (often the functional design's modularity)